Postpartum depression – “This is as common as down syndrome” -TERESA M.TWOMEY, JD

-This condition is often linked to women who experienced some type of trauma – real or imagined – during the birth of their child or right afterwards.
+This condition is often linked to women who experienced some type of trauma – real or imagined – during the birth of their child or right afterward.
 It’s thought that up to six percent of women have this disorder.

 What kinds of traumas may trigger PPTSD?

 - A birth that uses intrusive interventions